Cutting Through The SPF Label

 1. Sunscreen is the last line of defense, not the first.
 It is imperative that a complete approach toward sun protection is used, contrary to popular belief; no sunscreen alone will keep you totally protected.
 It is always suggested to stay out of peak sun between the hours of 10am and 2pm, seek shade and wear protective clothing and hats.
 Avoid extended periods of exposure, never allow skin to sunburn and avoid a deep tan, as both UVB and UVA rays cause skin cancer.

 2. Apply the correct amount.
 In order for sunscreen to be effective as advertised, the correct amount must be applied.
 The FDA regulates that all sunscreens must be SPF tested in the amount of 2mg of formula per square centimeter of skin.
 What this means is that an adult wearing only shorts must use one full ounce of sunscreen per application to cover all the exposed skin properly.
 Approximately a teaspoon size amount is needed to adequately protect the face, ears and neck.
-Using less than the correct amount drastically reduces the sunscreens ability to protect the skin.
+Using less than the correct amount drastically reduces the sunscreens ability to protect the skin and the SPF claim will not be met.